 Given an open set $U\subset \R^k$, a function $h\in \mathcal{C}^0(\overline{U},\R^k)$ and $y\in \R^k\setminus h({\partial} U)$, the symbol $\degree(h,U,y)$ denotes the Brouwer degree (which belongs to $\Z$) of $h$ with respect to $(U, y)$.
 A main result in degree theory is that if $\degree(h,U,y)\neq 0$, then there exists at least one $x\in U$ such that $y = h(x)$.
 For background and the main properties about Brouwer degree, we refer to Section 2 in the Supplementary Information of~\cite{CFMW} and Section 14.2 in \cite{teschl}.

 We present the version of the Brouwer's theorem that we will use.
 This version is a particular case of Theorem $2$ in the Supplementary Information of~\cite{CFMW} (here we take $W$ empty), and also appears in the proof of Lemma 2 of \cite{monotone}.
-Recall that a vector $v\in \R^k$ \emph{points inwards} a $U\subset \R^k$ $U$ at a boundary point $x \in \partial U$, if for small $\varepsilon >0$ it holds that $x + \varepsilon v \in \overline{U}$.
+Recall that a vector $v\in \R^k$ \emph{points inwards} $U\subset \R^k$ at a boundary point $x \in \partial U$, if for small $\varepsilon >0$ it holds that $x + \varepsilon v \in \overline{U}$.

 \begin{thm}[\cite{CFMW,monotone}] Let $h: \R^k\to \R^k$ be a $\mathcal{C}^1$-function.
 Let $U$ be an open, nonempty, bounded and convex subset of $\R^k$ such that \begin{enumerate} \item[i)] $h(x)\neq 0$ for any $x\in \partial U$. \item[ii)] for every $x\in \partial U$, the vector $h(x)$ points inwards $U$ at $x$. \end{enumerate} Then, In particular, there exists a point $x$ in $U$ such that $h(x)=0$.
-Moreover, assuming the zeros are nondegenerate, if there exists a zero $x^*\in U$ where the sign of the Jacobian at $x^*$ is $(-1)^{k+1}$, then there are at least three zeros and always an odd number. \end{thm}
+Moreover, assuming the zeros are nondegenerate, if there exists a zero $x^*\in U$ where the Jacobian at $x^*$ has the same sign as $(-1)^{k+1}$, then there are at least three zeros and always an odd number. \end{thm}

 Define the sign of any real number $r$ by $\sign(r)=+1,-1, 0$ according as $r>0$, $r<0$ or $r=0$ respectively.
 The sign of any vector $r=(r_1,\ldots,r_k) \in \R^k$ is then defined by $\sign(r)=(\sign(r_1),\ldots,\sign(r_k))$.